reprozip-news-apps/reprozip-web/README.md

 ```
 reprounzip dj record dollar4docs-20170309.rpz target --port 3000
 ```

+Note that the port number will depend on the webserver you captured in step 1.
+A Rails app will likely run on port 3000, a NodeJS app will likely run on port 8000.

 You should see the WARC_DATA directory in the package now.
 For example: